Ayampe River Birdwatching Tour - Photo 1, Ayampe River Birdwatching Tour

 • 1 review

 Love birding?
-Discover the diversity of species that inhabit the jungle of Ecuador in this birdwatching activity on the Ayampe River.
+Discover the diverse species that inhabit the Ecuadorian jungle in this birdwatching activity on the Ayampe River.

 Ayampe River Birdwatching Tour

-After meeting in Puerto López or Montañita at the scheduled time, we'll travel to the Ecuadorian jungle for the birdwatching experience on the Ayampe River.
-The journey to the Ayampe River, 15 kilometers north of Machalilla National Park, will take 20 to 40 minutes.
+After meeting in Puerto López or Montañita at the specified time, we'll head to the Ecuadorian jungle for the birdwatching experience on the Ayampe River.

-The Ayampe River is a strategic area for birdwatching, housing 328 species, including endemic species like the Esmeraldas woodstar, visible from December to March.
+The Ayampe River is a strategic area for birdwatching, hosting 328 species, including endemics like the Esmeraldas woodstar, visible from December to March.

-During the tour, a break for breakfast will be provided, including coffee or hot beverages and fruit and vegetable sandwiches with cheese.
+During the tour, we'll take a break for breakfast consisting of coffee or hot beverages, fruit, and vegetable sandwiches with cheese.

-We will continue the tour observing species such as the collared araçari, Ecuadorian trogons, gray-backed hawks, great white herons, and pelicans, learning about their characteristics along the way.
+We'll continue exploring, looking for species such as the collared aracari, Ecuadorian trogons, gray-backed hawks, great white herons, and pelicans, while learning about their unique characteristics.

-After four to four and a half hours, the activity will conclude at the meeting point.
+After four to four and a half hours, we will conclude the activity at the meeting point.

 Schedules & meeting points